sydasif/dot_env/README.md

 db_password = os.getenv("DB_PASS")
 ```

-By using os.getenv(), you can retrieve the values of your environment variables within your script securely.
+By using `os.getenv()`, you can retrieve the values of your environment variables within your script securely.

-You can use comments in your `.env` file by prefixing a line with the `#` character.
+You can use comments in your `.env` file by prefixing a line with the pound (`#`) character.
 Comments are ignored by `python-dotenv` when it loads the environment variables from the file.
 Here's an example of how to use comments in your `.env` file:

 ```bash
 # Database Credentials